SMUGGLERS CREEK INN: REST AND RELAXATION

-The bar area features a stove which is flanked by two comfy fireside chairs, the walls are rustic red brick and the ceilings are accented with old wooden beams; a building full of charm and character.
-Walls are covered with vintage signs and ocean related bric-a-brac as well as paintings and artwork from local artists.
+The bar area features a stove which is flanked by two comfy fireside chairs.
+Walls are rustic red brick and the ceilings are accented with old wooden beams; a building full of charm and character.
+Vintage signs and ocean related bric-a-brac adorn the walls as well as paintings and artwork from local artists.
 There is a really nice ambiance at the very characteristic Smugglers Creek Inn.

 MORE THAN THE ROOM

 Now, we are no strangers to Smugglers Creek Inn by any means, we have been on several occasions with friends when they visit us from Blighty, but we have never taken advantage of the guest rooms…until now.
 We make ourselves known to Mark, the owner, and after a few words and a warm welcome, he shows us to our room on the 1st floor.

 The room is old fashioned, some would say shabby-chic, and there is a stunning sea view.
 It isn’t quite like a room at the Hilton Hotel, however…it is spotlessly clean, extremely cosy and adequately fit for purpose.
 Oh, did we mention it has a stunning sea view.
 Seriously couldn’t ask or want for anything more, the room is perfect!

 I must add, Mark is very open about the rooms and says himself that the rooms aren’t the selling point of Smugglers Creek Inn, the room is merely a place to put your head down after a great evening of food, craic and traditional Irish music.
 We unpack our overnight bags and make our way down to the bar area where the next rugby game awaits.